 The Saphakhan Ratchaprayun was a royal residence for King Chulalongkorn’s brothers when they visited the palace.
 It later became Thailand’s first department of land.
 It now holds an interesting exhibition about King Bhumibol Adulyadej (Rama IX).
 No photography in the exhibition.

 The Ho Hem Monthian Thewarat shrine also known as Golden Palace, King of the Gods is a small Khmer style Prasat.
 It was built-in 1888 and dedicated to King Prasat Thong.

-Around the complex, you will also find several other small buildings used to house women of the court.
+Around Bang Pa-In Royal Palace, you will also find several other small buildings used to house women of the court.

 When visiting the palace, you will see a small Gothic-looking church on an island across the water.
 It’s a Buddhist temple called Wat Niwet Thammaprawat.
 It’s actually the palace temple built by King Chulalongkorn at the same time as the palace.
 You get to it by a cable car from the riverbank in the palaces car park.
 The cable car & temple are free.
 It’s well worth visiting as it’s a beautiful & unique temple.

 The Palace Cafe

 There is a nice cafe, snack stalls, and souvenir shops just inside the entrance.

 Opening Hours – Open Daily from 08.30-16.00